-A company logo should be easy to reproduce, leave an instant impact and must be simply enough to memorize.
-As a general rule, the logo designers should avoid using pictures, images, and sketches in the logo to avoid complexity.
-However, there are some examples of famous brands like Starbucks and Kentucky Fried Chicken which have image carrying logos.
+A company logo should be easy to reproduce, leave an instant impact, and must be simple enough to memorize.
+As a general rule, logo designers should avoid using pictures, images, and sketches in the logo to avoid complexity.
+However, there are some examples of famous brands like Starbucks and Kentucky Fried Chicken that have image-carrying logos.
 These brands gained fame from their trend-setting products, and not the logos, during the times of least saturated markets.
 To stand out in the saturated capital market, it is vital to design a simpler logo.

 When you want to choose only one color for your company logo, it is important to consider the meaning of the color.
-For example, blue is the color of loyalty and mostly used for corporate logos.
+For example, blue is the color of loyalty and is mostly used for corporate logos.
 Orange is the color of freshness and liveliness, and it is mostly used in the logos of fruit juice brands.
-But orange is also used with pink and green color for clothing series of female and children.
+But orange is also used with pink and green colors for clothing series for females and children.
 When you want to choose more than one or two colors for your logo, then consider the overall look of the color contrast rather than the dictionary meaning of individual colors.

-Tip- A perfect logo is the one which is free from color dependency.
-Design your company logo in the black and white and add colors in the end so that the color can be changed for redefining the brand later on or introducing a new range of products and services.
+Tip- A perfect logo is one that is free from color dependency.
+Design your company logo in black and white and add colors at the end so that the color can be changed for redefining the brand later on or introducing a new range of products and services.